vue-a11y/vue-a11y.com/src/project/index.md

+---
+description: Vue A11y is an open-source community project, where the main objective is to create content focused on Vue.js and bringing maximum accessibility
+---

 # Introduction

 **Vue A11y** is an open-source community project, where the main objective is to create content focused on Vue.js and bringing maximum accessibility.